 The primary source of E. coli in Lake Linganore is believed to be agricultural storm water runoff (e.g., manure) from farms in the 88 square miles draining into Lake Linganore.
 Higher levels can be expected during or after rainfall events.
 Suspended sediments and algae are believed to prolong the survivability of E. coli in lake water.

-The lake water is sampled daily at Nightingale Beach during the summer season (Memorial Day through Labor Day).
+The lake water is sampled regularly at Nightingale Beach during the summer season (Memorial Day through Labor Day).
 Results are available to the community within 1 day of sampling (the laboratory must culture the sample on an agar plate overnight for the analysis).
 Because the reported results are not “real-time” and conditions vary / change rapidly throughout the lake, residents should be aware that the results may not be representative of the actual water quality.

 Maryland’s public beach standards are an unenforceable point of reference for Linganore’s private beaches.
 For public beaches, USEPA / Maryland has established a beach action value (BAV) of 235 MPN/ 100 milliliters.